Book a Demo!

 145

-event_filter=<mask> - filter on specific events (PMSEVFR) - see bitfield description below
+inv_event_filter=<mask> - logical OR to filter out specific events (PMSNEVFR, FEAT_SPEv1p2) - see bitfield description below

 146